papadiscobravo/National-Park-Places-and-Scale/README.md

 1. Open a new terminal in the repository and source activate the Python environment.

 1. In the same terminal, launch a Jupyter Notebook.
 Open the file `natParksETL.ipynb` and click `Restart and Clear Output`.
 Do not run the notebook at this time.

+1. Inside your local repo, update the file called "TAconfig.py with your PgAdmin4 password and save the file.

+1. Inside your local repo, update the .gitignore file by adding "TAconfig.py" on the first line and save the file.

 1. Launch pgAdmin4 to access your local postgreSQL Database.
 Generate a new database titled `natParks`.